 NJSAR provides in-person training to candidates at monthly general meetings, monthly drills, and evening/weekend classes.
 Topics cover the many disciplines of search and rescue, including search techniques, patient care & evacuation, navigation, safety, CPR, and Wilderness First Aid.
 Additionally, candidates complete several online courses, including ICS-100, IS-700, and National Park Service Basic SAR.

 Candidates are expected to attend a minimum of 10 out of 12 monthly general meetings and 10 out of 12 monthly drills in their first year.
-During this time Candidates are required to pass a physical fitness test that consists of hiking 2 miles with a 25-pound backpack in under 30 minutes.
+During this time Candidates are required to pass a physical fitness test that consists of hiking 5.3 miles with 1,150 feet of elevation gain and loss while carrying a 25-pound or heavier backpack in under 2 hours and 30 minutes.
 They will also need to obtain the required personal SAR equipment before becoming a Mission-Ready Candidate.
 The culmination of training is the Mission Ready Candidate (MRC) Weekend, which is a two-day overnight SAR training and evaluation.
 After 6+ months of training, a successful candidate would become a Mission-Ready Candidate and be permitted to participate in real searches.
 After 12+ months with NJSAR, a successful candidate would become a Full Member.

 NJSAR’s specialized Mountain Rescue, Incident Management, Medical and K-9 Units all have additional training and requirements.